wangbingjie/blast/docs/dev_task_runner.rst

 Failed Status
 ^^^^^^^^^^^^^

-The TaskRunner needs to specify what status happens if your _run_process code throws and exception and fails.
-This is done by implementing the _failed_status_message method.
+The TaskRunner needs to specify what status happens if your :code:`_run_process` code throws and exception and fails.
+This is done by implementing the :code:`_failed_status_message method`.
 This method takes no arguments and returns a string which is the message of the failed status.
 Let's say we want the failed status to be the Status with the message 'failed',